Goodnature A24 Trapping Kit Quick Start Guide

 How it Works

 DOING THINGS DIFFERENTLY IS IN OUR NATURE

 We started Goodnature for good reason: to see endangered wildlife in New Zealand and around the world flourish again.
 This means getting on top of a bunch of pests - rats and mice for starters.
 We also want to go about it kindly, without using nasty toxins.

-That’s why we develop humane traps that automatically reset and are easy and safe to use in living spaces through to wild places.
+That’s why we develop quick-kill traps that automatically reset and are easy and safe to use in living spaces through to wild places.
 Not only have we created a world-first, we started a revolution.
 Big thanks for joining us.
 Happy trapping!

 YOUR CONSTANT CONTROL SYSTEM

 Congratulations!
 You’re now the owner of the world’s most advanced pest control technology.
 Goodnature’s self-resetting trapping system gives you constant control against pest reinvasion.
 Powered using compressed CO2 gas, Goodnature technology combines design engineering principles and animal behavioural science with the highest manufacturing standards to deliver a trap that will kill 24 times per gas canister.